scrazzz/duckmail-rs/README.md

 ```

 ## Learned
-What I have observed/learned/understood from making this program.
+What I have observed/learned from making this program.

-- Actually utilized `cargo clippy` and `cargo fmt`
+- Utilized `cargo clippy` and `cargo fmt`
-- Used `else if` for the first time in rust
 - Learned to make CLI subcommands using `clap`
-- Learned to use `anyhow`
-- Learned to use `prettytable-rs`
+- Learned to use `anyhow` and `prettytable-rs`
 - Learned to use rust `mod`ules
 - Learned to serialize and deserialize json <=> struct
 - Learned the difference between `pub(crate) fn` and `pub fn`